 17. The guest editor provides an introduction to the issue (at least one page long).

 18. The guest editors vouch with their names and academic reputation for the quality of the papers.

 19. All published articles appear yearly in a printed archive edition and are assigned a DOI.
-Because of the increased number of publications (particularly special issues), the costs of the printing have risen considerably.
-For this reason, journal charges a fee of 1500,- Dollars for the publication of a special issue to help the journal carry the costs not only of of the printing, but also for the DOI registration fees.
+Because of the increased number of publications (particularly special issues), the costs of the publishing have risen considerably.
+For this reason, Radiation Research Journal charges a fee of 1500,- USD for the publication of a special issue to help the journal carry the costs of publication and for the DOI registration fees.
 Often, the budget of a conference allows a small sum for such purposes.
-All other publication costs are carried by the publisher.
 The issue can only be published after the fee has been paid.